NoalS2/PoalForFun/README.md

 # Project Ideas

-Simply a quick brainstorm of things I think I would find fun.
+Simply a quick brainstorm of things I think I could find fun.

 1. Instructional base code to teach algorithms.
 2. A visual representation of a cool recursive solution for educational purposes.